YatharthChauhan2362/Devops-Learning/Docker/docker-setup.md

 # docker ps

-# docker logs

-# docker pull

-- The docker pull command is used to pull or download a Docker image from a registry.
-You can use it to pull images from the default Docker Hub registry or from a private registry.

-Here is the basic syntax for docker pull:

-    docker pull [OPTIONS] NAME[:TAG|@DIGEST]

-For example, to pull the latest version of the alpine image from the Docker Hub registry, you would run:

-     docker pull ubuntu

 # docker images

 - The docker images command is used to list the images that are available on a Docker host.
 It shows the repository, tag, and ID of each image.